7 ways to find the motivation to work on your business

 - What will you do with the money that you earn?

-If you don't have the answers to these questions, you don't have an end game.
-You don't really know what you're working toward.
-So that's my very first tip to increasing your motivation, make sure that you have a very clear end game, or reason, for being in this business.
-A goal, something that you're trying to accomplish, both for your own family and for those that you want to serve and help, what do you want to help them accomplish?
+If you don’t have the answers to these questions, you don’t have an end game.
+You don’t really know what you’re working toward.
+So that’s my very first tip to find the motivation to work on your business: make sure that you have a very clear end game, or reason, for being doing this in the first place.
+A goal, something that you’re trying to accomplish, both for your own family and for those that you want to serve and help – what do you want to help them accomplish?

 One thing that keeps us from being motivated is procrastination.
 I see this a lot with my two seventh grade boys.
 They have struggled because they feel so overwhelmed.
 Everything seems so huge, like a big project.
 But when we can help them break it down into tiny little steps, they suddenly feel like it is more doable.